-Compact discs?
+Compact disc?
 HA!
-That will never catch on
+That will never catch on!

 Gaming design sin #1: creating something that promises a deeper gameplay experience that ends up having no practical use in the game.

 Daughter of Serpents‘ gameplay consists mostly of going from point A to point B, talking with people and following their orders, with perhaps a couple of elementary “puzzles” spliced in.
 This was the main reason for its poor reception from the press of the time, even though later reviews aren’t much kinder either, JustAdventure called it “the worst adventure ever”.
 If I had a dime every time I heard something being called the “worst… ever” … I would be three dollars richer, probably.
 Funny to think that limited interactivity was a problem in 1992, in 2020?
 Pft, who cares!

 Much less funny, JustAdventure’s dear old Randy got one thing right: the interface is one of the worst I’ve ever had the pleasure of using.
 Eldritch Games’ intention was, probably, to remove all icons from the screen so that the player may interact by finding the “right spot”, while fully enjoying the beautiful art.
 This means spending a whole minute to open and read a letter, finding the right spot to turn the page or, worst of all, putting things in your inventory.
 There’s also a peculiar sub-screen in every location used to interact with the floor, which comes into play once in the whole game, I don’t know why they bothered to put it everywhere.